MLuis-Model/Carparkdetection/free spot detection/Readme.md

 - Program flow
     1. Select the video file that you want to process.
-    2. Select the parking slots you want to monitor.
+    2. Select the parking slots you want to monitor (any size, any amount).
     3. The tool will then analyze the video and generate a new video file with the motion detection bounding boxes.